“Come on you guys, we gotta get gas!”

 “Are you at the house, Alex?”
 The question was an accusation.

 “Where do you think I’d be at 2:30?”

 “Well, who’s paying for this call?
 Are you using one of those phone card numbers?”

 “No you can’t—you guys never pay your fucking bills.”
 She paused to hear him lie again and when he started to mumble she reamed his ear.
 “Listen, Alex, the phone guys have already been here asking me about calls on stolen credit numbers.
+This is not news to you.
 I mean, I can keep playing ‘em off, but if you’re not using a pay phone they’re gonna know right where you are and we’re both gonna get popped.”
 She paused for a breath and he thought she might be softening, but she was just gathering for her next attack.
 “How can you be so dumb?
 They’re probably listening to us right now!”

 “No they’re not.
 They got better things to do than stay up all night trying to catch some two-bit long-distance thieves.
 They published those numbers in the Free Press for Chrise sake.
 We don’t have to be that paranoid.”

 “You’re the one who made me paranoid about it in the first place!
 And they were interested enough to come by and hassle me.”
 There was a breath or two of silence while the truth of what Cindy was saying settled in.
 “I don’t know Alex.
 This thing just isn’t working.”